Just the thought of the word RANSOM may send “Techies” into a cold sweat… TO PAY OR NOT TO PAY!

 - Pay attention to ransom events.
 Stay alert to the latest trends in cybersecurity news.

 - Educate your employees.
-The human link can be the strongest force in your security chain if education properly… Otherwise, this becomes your weakest link.
+The human link can be the strongest force in your security chain if educated properly… Otherwise, this becomes your weakest link.
 Consider contacting CyberClan to help create your Cybersecurity Awareness Training Program.